Dano-drevo/cucon/README.md

 * flask
 * gunicorn

-_You can install those by 'sudo pip install [redis|flask|gunicorn]' or use 'pip3' if your default python version is 2.X_ This was tested on:
+You can install those by '_sudo pip install [redis|flask|gunicorn]_' or use 'pip3' if your default python version is 2.X This was tested on:
 * gunicorn 19.8.1
 * Python 3.5.2